vicsz/spring-cloud-lab/readme.md

 }
 ```

-Also add a RestTemplate bean to our SlotMachineServiceApplication class:
+Also add a RestTemplate Bean to our *SlotMachineServiceApplication* class:

 ```java
 public class SlotMachineServiceApplication {